Local Event Premier Host

 3 day course with wine samples

-This class will meet in person at the Capital Wine School on August 19, 20 and 21.
-Participants who register on or before August 4 will be eligible to take a paper-based exam at the end of class on August 21 *or* an online exam with remote invigilation on September 10 at 10:00am.
-Participants who register on or after August 5 must take the exam online with remote invigilation on September 10 at 10:00am.
+This class will meet in person at the Capital Wine School on June 23, 24 & 25.
+Participants who register on or before June 8 will be eligible to take a paper-based exam at the end of class on June 25 *or* an online exam with remote invigilation on July 15 at 10:00am.
+Participants who register on or after June 9 must take the exam online with remote invigilation on July 15 at 10:00am.

-Sunday, August 21: Class meets from 9:00am – 3:00pm with a short break for lunch, followed by the exam from 3:00pm – 4:00pm for attendees who register on or before August 4 and who wish the a paper-based exam at the end of the last class session.
+Sunday, June 25: Class meets from 9:00am – 3:00pm with a short break for lunch, followed by the exam from 3:00pm – 4:00pm for attendees who register on or before June 8 and who wish to take the a paper-based exam at the end of the last class session.

-Saturday, September 10: 10:00am online, remotely invigilated exam for attendees who registered on or after August 5, or pre-August 5 registrants who wish to take the exam online.
+Saturday, July 15: 10:00am online, remotely invigilated exam for attendees who registered on or after June 9, or pre-June 9 istrants who wish to take the exam online.

 *The cost of lunch is not included in the registration fee.
 Participants may bring their own lunch or visit one of the local eateries.